6 Mother-Daughter Trips To Give Your Mom for Mother’s Day

 Go: Miami Beach, Florida

 Fun history fact: Miami was founded by businesswoman Julia DeForest Tuttle, the only woman to found a major American city — which, of course, makes this a great setting to stage a mother-daughter vacation.
-Well, that and the turquoise waters and sun-soaked beach.
+Well, that and the turquoise waters and sun-soaked beaches.

 The W South Beach is a hip hotel that sits right on the beach, with rooms that show off views of the ocean.
 The Bliss Spa gets you a brownie buffet (because let’s be honest, cucumber-infused water isn’t going to cut it), and the treatment menu has standouts that include a hot milk and almond pedicure.
 Plus, the hotel will loan you its signature turquoise bikes to ride along the beach boardwalk.